 GIS has interdisciplinary applications, and can be used in (among other areas):

-MapInfo can be found on the GIS workstation in the Fogler Library or in select department's computer labs.
+MapInfo can be found in select department's computer labs.

 GlobalMapper can be found in select department's computer labs.